CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Cleaning and Renaming of Attributes

-Over time, some attributes became outdated, were inconsistently named, or were not exposed correctly.
-This made the resources sometimes challenging to understand and thus use the ACI provider effectively.
+Over time, some attributes became outdated, were inconsistently named, or were not exposed correctly, making certain resources challenging to understand and use effectively within the ACI provider.
 By cleaning and renaming these attributes, we aim to:

 1. **Improve Clarity**: Ensure that attribute names are clear and descriptive, making it easier for users to understand their purpose.
 2. **Enhance Consistency**: Standardize attribute names and structures across resources and data sources.
 3. **Simplify Usage**: Remove outdated attributes to streamline the configuration process.

 We understand the importance of maintaining backward compatibility to avoid disrupting existing configurations.
-This is why during a transition period, both old and new style attributes can be used.
-It allows users to continue using their existing configurations while gradually adopting the new style attributes.
+Therefore, during the transition period, both old and new style attributes are supported.
+This approach allows users to continue using their existing configurations while gradually adopting the new style attributes.
 We have implemented deprecation warnings for old style attributes, informing users of the upcoming changes and encouraging them to transition to the new attribute style as soon as possible.

-> For the same ACI property, the old and new style attributes cannot be used together.
-Doing so will cause the provider to error during configuration validation.
+> It is important to note that for the same ACI property, old and new style attributes cannot be used simultaneously.
+Attempting to do so will result in an error during configuration validation.

-A downside to this approach is that the plan output will be more verbose due to known after applies for each old style attribute that is not provided when a change is detected.
-This is a temporary drawback which will be resolved when the deprecated attributes are removed in the next major release.
+A downside to this approach is increased verbosity in the plan output due to known after applies for each old style attribute not provided when a change is detected.
+This is a temporary drawback which will be resolved once deprecated attributes are removed in the next major release.

 ## Changed Behavior for Relations

 In an ACI setup, Managed Objects (MOs) represent the different physical and logical parts within the Management Information Tree (MIT).
 These MOs can be linked through relationship MOs, which define how different MOs are connected.
 Relationship MOs act as connectors that establish links between two or more MOs, helping to organize and structure the hierarchical relationships within the MIT.
 In ACI, these relationships can be of two types: explicit or named.

-1. **Explicit relations** need the target DN to be filled in the tDn attribute of the relationship MO, where there is only one target for the relationship.
-If the target DN doesn't exist, the relationship can't be formed.
+1. **Explicit relations** These require the target Distinguished Name (DN) to be specified in the tDn attribute of the relationship MO, where only one target exists for the relationship.
+If the target DN is absent, the relationship cannot be established.
-2. **Named relations** need the name (identifier) attribute to be filled in the relationship MO, which triggers a resolving mechanism based on precedence order.
-This means the relationship could be formed with any MO in the precedence order, usually ending with a common tenant default MO.
+2. **Named relations** These require the name (identifier) attribute to be specified in the relationship MO, triggering a resolving mechanism based on precedence order.
+This allows the relationship to form with any MO in the precedence order, typically ending with a default MO in the common tenant.

 In non-migrated resources of the Terraform Provider ACI, the relationship types are hidden from the user by allowing a DN (resource ID) or name input.
 The relationship type determines which attribute (name vs tDn) is added to the payload.
 In SDKv2, there was no enforcement (only warnings in logs) of the final plan needing to match the applied state, which allowed us to strip the name from a provided DN for named relations and add that to the payload for named relations.
 However, the migration to the Plugin Framework enforces the final plan to match the applied state.

-This means that for the ACI Provider, when the name of the provided tDn is used for named relation MOs, we can't guarantee the DN input will match the resolved tDn, potentially causing provider panics.
-Because of this change, we decided to only expose configurable attributes as input for resources, so for a named relationship instead of DN we require the name attribute to be provided.
+Consequently, for the ACI Provider, using the name of the provided tDn for named relation MOs means the DN input may not match the resolved tDn, potentially causing provider errors.
+Due to this change, we decided to expose only configurable attributes as input for resources, requiring the name attribute instead of the DN for named relationships.

 To ensure the final plan matches the applied state, old-style attributes representing a Distinguished Name (DN) of a named relation must be resolved into the correct target Distinguished Name (tDn).
 This requires the object to exist when establishing the relationship; failure to do so will cause the provider to panic.
 This issue can be avoided by using new-style resources where a configurable attribute is utilized.

 ## Changes to Child Objects in Configuration

 In migrated resources, all child Managed Objects (MOs) are represented in the configuration as a map or a list of maps, rather than single attribute types (such as string, boolean, or integer).
-This approach is chosen to ensure the configuration closely resembles the model, allowing for the addition of new attributes to a child without causing breaking changes.
+This approach ensures the configuration closely resembles the model, allowing for the addition of new attributes to a child without causing breaking changes.

 ## Changed Child Objects in Payloads

-In non-migrated resources, the children were managed via individual REST API requests, which could lead to a large number of REST API calls for a single resource when a lot of children were defined.
+In non-migrated resources, child objects were managed via individual REST API requests, which could lead to a large number of REST API calls for a single resource when many children were defined.
 For migrated resources, the decision is made to include all children inside a single GET/POST request to limit the number of REST API calls.

 ## Changed Annotation Behavior